Plumbing Work Permit Requirements in Chicago, IL

 Frequently Asked Questions

-Estimated permit fees for Plumbing Work projects in Chicago, IL range from $82 – $330.
+Estimated permit fees for Plumbing Work projects range from $55 – $440.
 Fees vary based on project scope and valuation.

 It depends on the specifics of your project.
 Some smaller Plumbing Work projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

-Typical approval time for Plumbing Work permits in Chicago is About 2 weeks.
+Typical approval time for Plumbing Work permits is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Learn More About Plumbing Work Permits